SteamDatabase/SteamLinux/README.markdown

 Credits
 -------
 - [flibitijibibo](https://github.com/flibitijibibo) - Creator of The Big List of Steam Games on GNU/Linux.
-- [swordfischer](https://github.com/swordfischer) - Re-made the list from scratch to use markdown and jekyll, then json.
+- [swordfischer](https://github.com/swordfischer) - Re‐made the list from scratch to use markdown and jekyll, then json.
 - [xPaw](https://github.com/xPaw) - Improved the new list by making different stylesheet additions, and other minor improvements.
 - [weltall](https://github.com/weltall) - Frequent contributor to the list.
 - [soeb](https://github.com/soeb) - Frequent contributor to the list.